Winter storm warning issued for Cascade Mountains, winter advisory announced for north central Idaho mountains

 “If you are looking to head over Lolo Pass you will experience some winter driving conditions there,” said meteorologist Greg Koch at the Spokane office of the National Weather Service.

-He said most of the snow will accumulate tonight and early Monday morning.
+He said most of the snow will accumulate Sunday night and early this morning.

 Forecasters say 4 to 9 inches could accumulate in the central Panhandle Mountains, including Fourth of July Pass on Interstate 90, and 1 to 3 inches could fall in the valleys.